-The above customer video, featuring John's Spencerian customization on a Pilot Falcon Resin, has gone viral and received over five million views!
+This customer video, featuring the Mottishaw Spencerian customization on a Pilot Falcon Resin, has gone viral and received over five million views!
 The Spencerian modification adds flex to an already semi-soft nib and grinds the nib tip to needlepoint.
-But the Falcon Resin is not the only pen suitable for the Spencerian customization...
+But the Falcon Resin is not the only or even the best pen for this customization - below are our choices for the Spencerian modification, ranked in order of suitability...

 Another offering from Pilot, the Custom 912 can be made available with the notched FA nib, seen at left.
 The FA provides the most flexibility of any contemporary solid gold nib, and serves as an even better starting point for the Spencerian modification than the original Falcon Resin Soft Fine.
 The Custom 912 can also use the high capacity CON-70 converter, which nearly doubles the ink capacity of this pen compared to the original Pilot Falcon.
 If you are serious about having a fountain pen modified for Spencerian calligraphy, the Custom 912 is the clear best choice.
 Retail $320, our price $256.
 With Spencerian customization: $366.